camfort/fortran-src/joss/paper.md

-its hand-written parser), or to enforce language standards at the exclusion of some code that is accepted by major compilers. fortran-src takes roughly the latter approach, though it also has an extended Fortran 77 mode for supporting legacy extensions influenced by vendor-specific compilers that have been popular in the past.
+its hand-written parser), or to enforce language standards at the exclusion of some code that is accepted by major compilers. fortran-src takes roughly the latter approach, though it has an extended Fortran 77 mode for supporting legacy extensions influenced by vendor-specific compilers popular in the past.

 The Fortran language has evolved through two broad syntactic forms: